sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 **Possible solutions**

 - Ensure the Postgres exporter can access the Postgres database.
 Also, check the Postgres exporter logs for errors.
+- More help interpreting this metric is available in the [dashboards reference](./dashboards.md#postgres-pg-exporter-err).
 - **Silence this alert:** If you are aware of this alert and want to silence notifications for it, add the following to your site configuration and set a reminder to re-evaluate the alert:

 ```json